 - Kedrub Norzang Gyatso (mKhas-grub Nor-bzang rgya-mtsho).
 An Adornment for “The Stainless Light,” Clarifying the External, Internal and Alternative Kalachakras (Phyi-nang-gzhan-gsum gsal-bar byed-pa dri-med 'od-kyi rgyan).

 - Dalai Lama II (rGyal-ba dGe-‘dun rgya-mtsho).
-Extensive Explanation of “Chorus of Names of Manjushri,” A Great Sun Illuminating the Very Nature of Reality of Vajra Yoga, (mTshan yang-dag-par brjod-pa’i rgya-cher bshad-pa rdo-rje’i rnal-‘byor-gyi de-kho-na-nyid snang-bar byed-pa’i nyi-ma chen-po).
+Extensive Explanation of “Concert of Names of Manjushri,” A Great Sun Illuminating the Very Nature of Reality of Vajra Yoga, (mTshan yang-dag-par brjod-pa’i rgya-cher bshad-pa rdo-rje’i rnal-‘byor-gyi de-kho-na-nyid snang-bar byed-pa’i nyi-ma chen-po).

 - Detri (sDe-khri 'Jam-dbyangs thub-bstan nyi-ma).
 A Presentation of the Generation Stage of Glorious Kalachakra: The Oral Tradition of Manjushri (dPal dus-kyi 'khor-lo'i bskyed-rim-gyi rnam-bzhag 'jam-dpal zhal-lung).

 - Drongtse Yongdzin ('Brong-rtse Yongs-'dzin Blo-bzang tshul-khrims).
 The Path of the Two Stages of Glorious Kalachakra: Steps Leading to a Unified Pair (dPal dus-kyi 'khor-lo'i rim-gnyis-kyi lam zung-mjug bgrod-pa'i them-skas-pa).